 There are several application ports to note when using the PostgreSQL Operator.
 These ports allow for the [pgo client]({{< relref "/pgo-client/index.md" >}}) to interface with the PostgreSQL Operator API as well as for users of the event stream to connect to nsqd and nsqdadmin:

-Port
+Container Port

-8443
+API Server 8443

-4151
+nsqadmin 4151

-4150
+nsqd 4150

 If you are using these services, ensure your cluster administrator has given you access to these ports.

 Application Ports